 So, is it not logical to assume, that if we learn how to do something correctly than regardless of the circumstance, and especially regardless of the costume that might come along with the circumstance, we should be able to safely and adequately perform the task at hand?
 In this instance – run well, run long or run often, run fast(er), run without the shoes or with, run in any kind of shoe (even the combat boots will do) and avoid injuries?

 What about science?

 What about it?
-Numerous studies had been done on various topics to do with running barefoot, types of foot strikes and types of running shoes without any definitive or conclusive evidence and the results were all over the map.
+Numerous studies had been done on various topics to do with running barefoot (feel free to search online, the studies and articles are plenty), types of foot strikes and types of running shoes without any definitive or conclusive evidence and the results were all over the map.

 When it comes to running, the beneficial & quite natural outcomes of running barefoot to take note of are:

 - significantly smaller steps